-The Corporation engaged GLJ to prepare the GLJ Report, which includes an evaluation of the Corporation's contingent resources at the Christina Lake Project only, excluding contingent resources evaluated for the Surmont Project.
+The Corporation engaged GLJ to prepare the GLJ Report, which includes an evaluation of the Corporation's contingent resources at the Christina Lake Project only.
 All of the Corporation's properties are located in the Province of Alberta and are described elsewhere in this Annual Information Form.
 See "Projects Overview".
 The disclosure of GLJ's evaluation of the Corporation's contingent resources has been placed in this Appendix D.